Yohane-nlm/BrightKey/readme.md

 ## Customization

-You can modify the following aspects by editing the source code:
+You can modify the following aspects by editing the settings:

 - Keyboard shortcuts
-- UI appearance (colors, sizes, animations)
 - Brightness increment/decrement step

 ## Contributing